Find a Qualified Attorney Near You

 When entering on a nonimmigrant visa such as the B-2, you cannot enter with the intention of staying and adjusting status.
 In other words, you cannot have “immigrant intent.”
 This refers to the intent to remain in the U.S. at entry with a nonimmigrant visa.
 If this is the case, the immigration system might classify this as misrepresentation or “fraud.”

-A K-1 visa, otherwise known as a fiancé visa, allows a foreign national to travel to the U.S. and marry their U.S. citizen sponsor within 90 days of entry into the country.
+A K-1 visa, or fiancé visa, allows a foreign national to travel to the U.S. and marry their U.S. citizen sponsor within 90 days of entry into the country.

 The foreign citizen can then apply for a status adjustment after the marriage.
 The adjustment of status would be his or her application for a green card or lawful permanent residency.
 This process is usually called the “one-step” adjustment of status.

-According to the Immigration and Nationality Act, K-1 visa holders are considered inspected and admitted into the country.
+Under the Immigration and Nationality Act, K-1 visa holders are considered inspected and admitted to the country.
 The status adjustment process usually begins with submitting an Application to Register Permanent Residence (Form I-485).
 The applicant should submit the necessary documents and pay the required fees.
-The applicant also has to attend a biometrics appointment.
+The applicant must also attend a biometrics appointment.

 If no marriage occurs within 90 days, the fiancé visa holder must leave the United States.
 If the K-1 visa holder fails to leave, they can face deportation.
 At worst, they can be barred from returning to the country in the future.

 Yes, they can.
-It's important to remember that the processing time can sometimes be lengthy.
+It’s important to remember that the processing time can be lengthy.

-The immigration process can also be different based on the location of your family member.
+The immigration process can also vary depending on your family member’s location.
 For instance, different rules apply to family members processing immigration visas through U.S. consulate offices overseas.
 If a spouse works in the U.S., different rules may also apply.

-The immigration official may also ask the petitioner to provide an affidavit of support as a required document.
+The immigration official may also require the petitioner to provide an affidavit of support.

 Can I Solve This on My Own or Do I Need an Attorney?